redhat-developer/s2i-dotnetcore/README.md

 - Applying for and issuing School Bus permits;
 - Scheduling and performing vehicle inspections; and
-- Cancelling and/or suspending permits.
+- Cancelling and/or suspending permits

 The School Bus application tracks that inspections are performed in a timely fashion.
 For each school bus the application tracks information about the bus (including data from systems of record, e.g. ICBC, NSC), it's past and next inspection dates and results, contacts, and the inspector responsible for next inspecting the bus.